-This section contains all the frequently asked questions about Corro-Protec Poweres Anode Rods.
+This section contains all the frequently asked questions about Corro-Protec Powered Anode Rods.
 These systems are also called ICCP system or impressed current anode.
 Can't find the correct answer?
 Contact us!

-Limescale could form if the anode is too close to the hot water tank walls and the current flows too fast between the two materials.
-Corro-Protec, unlike other powered anode, have a design that prevents this kind of reaction.
+Limescale may form if the anode is too close to the walls of the hot water tank and the current flows too quickly between the anode rod and the tank.
+Corro-Protec powered anode, unlike other anodes, has a design that prevents this type of reaction.
+Indeed, the white plastic present in the top of the titanium anode prevents this kind of reaction and ensures that the anode is well positioned in the tank.

 Does a Powered Anode protect the bottom of the water heater even if it is shorter than the original anode?